EspressoBeans/eb-npm-version-bump/README.md

 #### Debugging in Windows

 In order to debug this script in VS Code in Windows, you need to have WSL (Windows Subsystem Linux) installed.
-There
+This is because the script uses the running *NIX instance to run the shell script.